Three Cheese Manicotti

 The crepes provide a tender casing that’s out of this world, but when time is of the essence, even boxed pasta will create the Best Manicotti Recipe you’ve ever encountered!

-What is manicotti, you may ask?
-It’s an Italian-American dish traditionally made with crepes.
+Manicotti is an Italian-American dish traditionally made with crepes.
 The word manicotti means “muff” or “little sleeve” in Italian.
 You can see from the appearance of the pasta, that it could be a very little shirt sleeve!

 Yes, like lasagna, manicotti freezes well.
 Just wrap well in plastic, then foil to prevent frost or freezer burn.
 Next, when you’re ready to cook, defrost in the refrigerator adding more time to compensate for the dish being cold.
 About 15 extra minutes will do.